Monthly Archives: April 2020

 After his deportation, continued his IWW membership and organizing in Guadalajara, Mexico.

-FBI file OG 363737
+INS fil 54616/232; FBI file OG 363737

 Angel Roncal

 Born 1896, Spain.
 Reportedly “spent some time in South America.”
 Migrated to US 1916.
+Sailor.
 Member of the Niagara Falls, New York branch of the IWW.
 Arrested September 1918 for failing to register for the draft; IWW literature discovered in his possession.
 February 1919 released from jail after five months without trial; immediately detained by immigration authorities for deportation.
 Deported circa July 1, 1920.

-See: Buffalo Commercial, February 1, 1919; Buffalo Times, February 20, 1919; Cattaraucus Republican, March 27, 1919; Buffalo Express, April 30, 1919; Illustrated Buffalo Express, June 22, 1919
+See: Buffalo Commercial, February 1 and 3, 1919; Buffalo Times, February 20, 1919; Cattaraucus Republican, March 27, 1919; Buffalo Express, April 30, 1919; Illustrated Buffalo Express, June 22, 1919

 Maxim Rosak (Максим Росак; Max; Roosak)